edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-Collection.md

 ## Status

 ### Proposed
-- design for Ireland
-- implementation for Jakarta or later

 !!!
 Note
     This ADR initially incorporated metrics collection and control plane event processing.
 The EdgeX architects felt the scope of the design was too large to cover under one ADR.
 Control plane event processing will be covered under a separate ADR in the future.
 For the purpose of distinction, metrics collection data and control plane events are defined below:

     **Metric (or telemetry) data** is defined as the count or rate of some action, resource, or circumstance in the EdgeX instance or specific service.
 Examples of metrics include:

-    - the number of EdgeX Events sent from core data to an application service via ZeroMQ
+    - the number of EdgeX Events sent from core data to an application service
     - the number of requests on a service API
     - the average time it takes to process a message through an application service
     - The number of errors logged by a service